mistergarrison/policy-briefs/backup_brief_prompt.md

-Now produce the backup brief.
+Create a new document for the backup brief.

 ### Part 2: The Backup Brief